Monica Seles: Comeback

-Seles competed at the 1996 Olympic Games in Atlanta, where she beat Sabatini in a third round match before losing to Jana Novotná in the quarterfinals.
-Four years later, at the 2000 Olympic Games in Sydney, Seles captured her first Olympic medal, a bronze in singles.
-She defeated Jelena Dokic in the bronze medal match, after pushing eventual gold medalist Venus Williams to a tough 3 setter in the semis, losing 6–3 in the final set.
+Seles competed at the 1996 Olympic Games in Atlanta, where she beat Sabatini in a third round match before losing to Jana Novotná in the quarter-finals.
+Four years later, at the 2000 Olympic Games in Sydney, Seles won her first Olympic medal, a bronze in singles.
+She defeated Jelena Dokic in the bronze medal match, after pushing eventual gold medalist Venus Williams to a tough three setter in the semis, losing 6–3 in the final set.
 Seles helped the U.S. team win the Fed Cup in 1996, 1999, and 2000.

 Hiatus and retirement

 In the spring of 2003, Seles sustained a foot injury.
 She was forced to withdraw during the second set of a match against Nadia Petrova at the Italian Open.
 Then, a couple of weeks later and still injured, she lost in straight sets to the same player in the first round of the 2003 French Open.
 It was the only time she ever lost a first-round match at a Grand Slam.
 She never again played an official tour match.

 In February 2005, Seles played two exhibition matches in New Zealand against Navratilova.
 Despite losing both matches, she played competitively and announced that she could return to the game early in 2006; however, she did not do so.
 She played three exhibition matches against Navratilova in 2007.
-On April 5, she defeated Navratilova in Houston, Texas, on clay.
-On September 14, Seles defeated Navratilova on an indoor court in New Orleans, Louisiana.
+On April 5, she defeated Navratilova in Houston, Texas on clay.
+On September 14, Seles defeated Navratilova on an indoor court in New Orleans.
 On September 16, she beat her on clay in Bucharest.

 In December 2007, Seles told the press that Lindsay Davenport's successful return to the tour had inspired her to consider her own limited comeback to play Grand Slam tournaments and the major warm-up events for those tournaments.
 However, on February 14, 2008, Seles announced her official retirement from professional tennis.
 In January 2009, Seles was elected to the International Tennis Hall of Fame.